sirech/talk-tdd-infra-redux/presentation.md

 ???

 - this is how one of our APIs looks
+- based on Concourse, Jenkins or any other CI would work the same way
+- no point in deploying to a staging environment if we know the image is not good
 - offtopic: Running dind in a pipeline is tricky
 - links at the end for examples